 Decisioning platforms can in principle look the same at the policy layer.
 Both run rules.
 Both have audit trails.
 Both can ingest a credit score and turn it into a yes, refer, or no. The difference shows up before the decision logic ever runs.

 If your applicants send clean PDFs from clean systems, the document intake question is uninteresting.
 The data is structured.
 You parse it, you decide.
 Tier-1 bank originations from existing customers with digital onboarding usually live in that world.
-Most enterprise risk platforms, including Provenir, were built around that assumption.
+Most enterprise risk platforms, including Provenir, were built around that assumption, as were the US-built IDPs (Ocrolus, Rossum, Hyperscience) tuned for pristine US paperwork.

-For SEA mid-market lending, that is not the world.
-The applications include scanned identity documents, handwritten income statements, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.
+For most real-world lending, that is not the world.
+The applications include scanned identity documents, handwritten income statements and passbooks, photographed utility bills, partially completed application forms with handwritten corrections, business registrations from a dozen formats, and bank statements that range from a clean digital export to a phone photo of a printed statement with the corner folded over.
 That is the input pipeline.

-Floowed reads all of that as a first-class product surface.
+Floowed reads and analyses all of that as a first-class product surface.
 Same accuracy across input quality.
-The output is structured data the decisioning layer acts on.
+It does not stop at extraction: income normalization, cash-flow and bank-statement analysis, fraud and tampering signals, and cross-document validation turn the raw paperwork into clean, decision-ready data the Decisioning Engine acts on.
 No separate document intelligence vendor procurement, no integration work, no second contract.
 Provenir's recently launched LLM document-review feature is closing some of the gap on clean inputs, but the architecture still assumes digital onboarding.
-If document quality is your operational bottleneck, this is not a feature you should expect a 30-year incumbent to retrofit.
+If document quality is your operational bottleneck, this is not a feature you should expect a 30-year incumbent, or a US-built IDP, to retrofit.
 It is a structural choice Floowed made on day one.
+For a deeper read, see bank statement analysis software.

 Deployment timeline: same week vs quarters